 (Pocket-lint) - Dyson has its fingers in several pies, from vacuum cleaners to hair care, all of which are pricey but deliver near-perfect results.
-The Dyson Supersonic might be the most expensive hair dryer on the market, for example, but having used that for a couple of years we'd not want to use anything else - it's worthy of its price tag.
+The Dyson Supersonic might be the most expensive hair dryer on the market, for example, but having used that for a several years we'd not want to use anything else - it's worthy of its price tag.

 Can the same be said for Dyson's second haircare device, a hair styler called the Airwrap?
 Yes, yes it most definitely can.
-Here's why the Dyson Airwrap is the only hair styler you need in your life and, again, why the hard-to-stomach price tag will be worth it in the long run.
+Here's why the Dyson Airwrap is the only hair styler you need in your life and, again, why the hard-to-stomach price tag is worth it in the long run.

 Premium, superior design